Lloyd George Williams

 Justice Lloyd G. Williams Q.C.
-(June 16, 1927—January 16, 2008) was a barrister in Jamaica, then a Supreme Court Justice for Eastern Caribbean Islands and later a Chief Justice on the International Tribunals Rwanda from 1999 to 2004 in Tanzania.
+(June 16, 1927—January 16, 2008) was a barrister in Jamaica, then a High Court Judge of the Eastern Caribbean Supreme Court and later a Judge of the International Criminal Tribunal for Rwanda from 1999 to 2004 in Tanzania.
 He is also the father of actress Tonya Williams.

 Personal life

 Williams, Lloyd George was born on June 16, 1927, in Kingston, Jamaica.
 Son of Stanford Albert and Gwendolyn Estenia (Grant) Williams.
 He was married to Korah Williams June 13, 1957, divorced 1974.
 They had a daughter born July 12, 1958, named Tonya Williams.
 In 1983, Williams remarried Cynthia Alethea Williams.

 Career

 He began his career as a Barrister-at-Law in 1959 in England and later entered private practice in Jamaica before becoming Director of Public Prosecutions in Antigua from 1978-1982 and Solicitor General, Antigua in 1982.
 From 1983 to 1992, he was High Court Judge of the Eastern Caribbean Supreme Court.
 Judge Williams was appointed Queen's Counsel in 1981 by Her Majesty Queen Elizabeth II for distinguished service in the field of law.
 Judge Williams chaired several Commissions and Statutory Authorities in Jamaica as well as being a member of the Prison Law Reform Committee in Jamaica.
 Judge Williams was admitted to practice at the English Bar, the Jamaican Bar, the Antiguan Bar and the Cayman Islands Bar.